 The Computing and Software Systems major will focus on providing students with considerable technical expertise in computer science and software engineering, including exposure to a variety of programming paradigms, an understanding of the systematic processes underpinning the software development lifecycle, and an appreciation of advanced topics in computing.
-This major will be a natural pathway to the Master of Engineering (Software) and the Master of Science (Computer Science).
+This major will be a natural pathway to the Master of Engineering (Software), the Master of Science (Computer Science), and the Master of Data Science.
 Graduates with a management orientation will also consider the Master of Information Systems (MIS).

 - MajorData Science

 The major in Data Science has an emphasis on statistics and computer science.
 It provides a strong foundation in the statistical aspects of data analysis (data collection, data mining, modelling and inference), as well as the principles of computer science (algorithms, data structures, data management and machine learning).The major is designed to give students an intellectual understanding of how to integrate and apply statistical and computing principles to solve large scale, real-world data science problems.
 It is suitable for students interested in a career in government or industry or who wish to pursue specialised graduate study.